Hairyloon/policy/Civil Liberties/Create A Formal Notion Of Pseudo-public Space.md

 space" which is space that, while privately owned, has become so woven into the lives of citizens, and so essential to their daily routines, that any rights that they might enjoy in a public place also apply.

+I suggest that the most significant private public space is Twitter, and the public need to lay claim to it.
+There may be legal routes to do this, but the difficulty with legal routes is the question of what jurisdiction applies where...